imrbrad/mt5_wrapper/README.md

 # get some account info
 account_info = mt5.account_info()

+if account_info:
-if account_info: # not adding this check will display an errpr in IDE
+    # not adding this check will display an error in IDE since account_info is possibly None
     print(account_info.name)

 mt5.shutdown()